arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 Why is data normalized (carefully fragmented to reduce repetition and inefficiency) in SQL?
 Select all the correct answers.

-[[ ]] SQL has a limit on number of columns permitted in a table, and must break up data in order to keep tables smaller [[X]] Because data is often one-to-many, storing data in a single table is inefficient [[X]] Normalizing data makes correcting or changing data simpler and less prone to error.
+[[ ]] SQL has a limit on number of columns permitted in a table, and must break up data in order to keep tables smaller [[X]] Because data is often one-to-many, storing data in a single table is inefficient.
+[[X]] Normalizing data makes correcting or changing data simpler and less prone to error.
 [[ ]] Normalization is a holdover from when most databases were business-related, but it not necessary in biomedical research.
 [[?]]
 There are multiple correct answers!